 If you’ve switched to a vegan or plant-based diet and you’re missing that umami flavor you find in cheese, I have good news for you: It’s called nutritional yeast.

 According to Healthline, the yeast in nutritional yeast is killed off during manufacturing and not alive in the final product.
 So if you’re looking to bake bread with nutritional yeast, you might want to skip out on that experiment – it won’t make your bread ferment or rise.

-Nutritional yeast is a part of my pantry shopping list and I use it from time-to-time to add some flavor to some of my dishes.
-One of my favorite dish to add to?
+It is is a part of my pantry shopping list and I use it from time to time to add some flavor to some of my dishes.
+One of my favorite dishes to add to?
 In a stew.
-It’s one of those food items that can be thrown in to just about anything.
+It’s one of those food items that can be thrown into just about anything.

 How To Add Nutritional Yeast In Your Dishes?

-Since we’re on the topic of how I like to add nutritional yeast, there are plenty of other ways to include nutritional yeast to your diet.
-You can top nutritional yeast to foods including: stews, soups, salads, pasta dishes, and popcorn.
+Since we’re on the topic of how I like to add nutritional yeast, there are plenty of other ways to include nutritional yeast in your diet.
+You can top nutritional yeast to foods including stews, soups, salads, pasta dishes, and popcorn.

 How Does It Taste Like?

 Nutritional yeast is a bit nutty and savory.
 Some people say it takes on a slight “cheesy” taste too.
 This is why you’ll often see nutritional yeast often added as an ingredient to homemade vegan cheese recipes.

 If you want to satisfy your umami cravings, nutritional yeast can definitely help you out with that.